IxorTalk/ixortalk-config-docker/README.md

 * Properties `${ixortalk.loadbalancer.internal.host}` and `${ixortalk.loadbalancer.external.host}` should point to a resolvable ip-address for the docker host, resolvable on the host and within the docker containers.
 They are configured to be `10.200.10.1` in the demo configuration, either configure this to the actual ip address or add an alias: Eg. `sudo ifconfig lo0 alias 10.200.10.1/24`
 * When the platform is initially started, the very first request might timeout, after a refresh it should work fine
 * By default there is an admin user which can be used to login to the platform: `admin`/`admin`
+* No valid SMTP server is configured (dummy value is set), so either configure your own SMTP server or have a look at the logs from the mailing service to view the actual content.

 ## License
 ```